JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 Aqua.jl is used to test the package dependencies.
 Documentation is built using Documenter.jl.

-## Hyperparameter tuning

-The solvers in [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) do not require extensive hyperparameter tuning.

 ## Non-monotone strategies

-The solvers in [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) implement non-monotone strategies to accept trial points, which can enhance convergence properties.
+The solvers in [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) implement non-monotone strategies to accept trial points, which can enhance algorithmic performance in practice [@leconte-orban-2023;@diouane-habiboullah-orban-2024].

 ## Application studies